How to get tickets to Harry Styles’s One Night Only Harry’s House concert in Brixton

 How to get tickets

-The first lot of presale tickets will go on sale on Thursday (5 May) between 9am and 11am UK time.
+Presale tickets will go on sale on Tuesday (10 May) at 9am.
 They will be exclusively available to American Express card members.

 There will then be an O2 Priority presale on Tuesday (10 May) at 10am.